Evidence of an oil spill was obvious, but was it a crime? - Philly

-LOS ANGELES (AP) - An acrid stink of petroleum three years ago sent Santa Barbara County firefighters scrambling in a search for a possible spill.
-When they arrived at Refugio State Beach they witnessed oil staining the pristine sands and seeping into the surf.
+LOS ANGELES (AP) - An acrid stink of petroleum sent Santa Barbara County firefighters scrambling three years ago in a search of a possible spill.
+When they arrived at Refugio State Beach, oil was staining the pristine sands and seeping into the surf.
 Uphill they discovered oil gushing like a fire hose "without a nozzle."

-Jurors being selected Thursday in Santa Barbara County Superior Court will determine if the company that operated the pipeline that ruptured, spilling 142,000 gallons (53,000 liters) of crude May 19, 2015, broke any laws.
+Jurors being selected Thursday in Santa Barbara County Superior Court will determine if the company that operated the pipeline that ruptured, spilling at least 123,000 gallons (465,000 liters) of crude May 19, 2015, broke any laws.

 Plains All American Pipeline, based in Houston, is charged with three felonies for spilling oil on land and in state and federal waters, along with a dozen misdemeanors, including violations of fish and game laws for killing sea lions, pelicans, a loon and a dolphin.